 Does AWS Professional Services do managed services?

-No. AWS Professional Services scopes finite engagements like cloud migrations, well-architected reviews, and security baselines.
-AWS Managed Services is a separate offering that operates AWS workloads continuously, with 24/7 incident response and change management.
-The two are complementary, sold under different contracts, and often combined the same way an MSP combines professional and managed work.
+No. AWS Professional Services scopes finite engagements such as cloud migrations, well-architected reviews, and security baselines.
+AWS Managed Services is a separate offering that operates workloads continuously, with 24x7x365 monitoring and incident management.
+The 2 offerings are complementary, sold under different contracts, and often combined the same way a Canadian provider combines project and managed work.